quinn-caverly/neovim-installation-and-config-guide/README.md

 <img src="images/neovim-default-splashpage.png" width="50%" height="50%">

 The output should be something similar to the screen shown above.
 This is Neovim’s default splash page which can be changed later.
-In order to exit Neovim, type <code> :q </code>.

 If the system says that the command was not found, try installing via another method.
 For example, if you previously tried installing using a download link, instead try using a package manager or vice versa.

-In order to learn the basics of Neovim, use <code>:help nvim</code>.
-Basic usage will not be covered in this tutorial.

 <h2> Step #2: Install Git </h2>